 Today's itinerary included a visit to the

-Everyone woke up this morning with their own ideas and thoughts about what it would be like to visit an indigenous village; little did any of us know that we were embarking on a miniature journey into the heart of
+Everyone woke up this morning with their own ideas and thoughts about what it would be like to visit an indigenous village; little did any of us know that we were embarking on a miniature journey into the heart of The canoe ride in the river provided fantastical scenery; we were literally being taken into the mists of the rainforest.

 Our next stop was at the Nursing Association of Panama.
 Here we received a quick presentation on the association and some refreshments to revive us.
 To end the presentation our speaker sang for us.
 I find people in